 JGAA Waiting List Policy

-The JGAA will permit the use of distance measuring devices.
+The JGAA will permit the use of distance measuring devices by players.
 The devices must measure distance only, and not other factors (wind, slope, etc).
 Players CAN’T use cell phones/ electronic devices during the round, and can’t use distance measuring apps on cell phones.
 Also players CAN’T wear/ use smart watch (ie= apple watches) that have texting capabilities.

 To withdraw from an event, notice must be given to the JGAA office or Tournament Director prior to your starting time.
 Withdrawing from an event will not affect future tournament play, although, failure to withdraw will be considered a “NO SHOW” (See NO SHOW policy

 ).
 You do not automatically receive a refund. (see refund policy

 ABSOLUTELY!
 The JGAA relies on the tremendous support of the community and individuals such as yourself, who share a concern for the betterment of the Junior Golf Program.
 Please call the JGAA office at 602-944-6168 and we will be happy to get you involved.